unexpectedjs/unexpected/README.md

 expect.fail('{0} was expected to be {1}', 0, 'zero');
 ```

-**array whose items satify**: will run an assertion function for each items in an array
+**array whose items satisfy**: will run an assertion function for each items in an array

 ```js
 expect([0, 1, 2, 3, 4], 'to be an array whose items satisfy', function (item, index) {